 One thing that’s great about gardeners and their communities is their love for sharing and their hate for wastage.
 Gardeners, both indoor and outdoor have a lot of information to share.

-On the money saving front, specifically for indoor gardening (some useful for winter gardening too), there’s a lot of ways you can cut your growing expenses and some things to think about with what your growing.
+On the money saving front, specifically for indoor gardening (some useful for winter gardening too), there’s a lot of ways you can cut your growing expenses and some things to think about with what you’re growing.
 Because funnily enough, you could be spending more by growing plants that are going to be wasted (The $64 Tomato springs to mind).

 With that in mind, check out these…

 12 Ways to Grow Plants Indoors for Less

 1 – Grow What Your Family Eats the Most of

 Sounds simple and sensible, yeah?
 Yet, when you consider the amounts you’re growing in a vegetable garden, think about whether that’s really needed.
 If it’s only you in a family of four who loves chili peppers, chances are, most of your harvest will not be used.

 Just because a plant is high-yield, doesn’t mean you ought to grow it.